syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 ---
 layout: post
 title: Filtering in Blazor DropDown List Component | Syncfusion
-description: Learn about Filtering in Blazor DropDown List component of Syncfusion, and more details.
+description: Learn here all about Filtering in Syncfusion Blazor DropDown List component and more.
 platform: Blazor
 control: DropDown List
 documentation: ug
 ---

-# Filtering
+# Filtering in Blazor DropDown List Component

 The DropDownList has built-in support to filter data items when [AllowFiltering](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_AllowFiltering) is enabled.
 The filter operation starts as soon as you start typing characters in the search box.